rgeraldes24/hyperion/docs/examples/safe-remote.rst

         }

         /// Confirm that you (the buyer) received the item.
-        /// This will release the locked zond. function confirmReceived()
+        /// This will release the locked quanta. function confirmReceived()
             external
             onlyBuyer